 Although Rodgers is almost 40, he keeps himself in prime condition.
 Furthermore, he has not missed a game through injury since 2017 and played a significant part of the 2022 Packers campaign nursing a thumb injury.

-Then there is the fact that Rodgers has only managed to win the Super Bowl once in his career, doing so in 2010 with the Green Bay Packers.
+Rodgers has just one Super Bowl title to his name, a victory with the Green Bay Packers in 2010.
 Rodgers is likely destined for a place in the NFL’s Hall of Fame, but everyone close to him knows he is itching for a second Super Bowl ring.
-If anyone is to defy the odds and return to the field, it is Rodgers.
+If anyone can beat the odds and stage a triumphant comeback, it’s Rodgers.

 What Next for the New York Jets?